-Since the previous policy review, Rate Capping has been introduced to Local Government.
-This has a significant impact to Councils ability to both investigate and implement a new Special Charge Scheme.
+The introduction of rate capping has had a significant impact on Council's ability to both investigate and implement new Special Charge Schemes.
 Any new scheme needs to consider the broader community benefit in comparison to other Council funded Capital works while taking into consideration the available funding.